 The Epoch Times reported that NAFTA has dramatically changed life in Mexico.
 The country's Gross Domestic Product has doubled since the agreement's introduction, going from $510 billion to $1.78 trillion in 20 years.
-Before NAFTA's introduction, there was very little trade between the U.S. and Mexico, but thanks to NAFTA, Mexico is becoming an export and manufacturing hub.
+Before NAFTA's introduction, there was some trade between the U.S. and Mexico, but thanks to NAFTA, Mexico is becoming an export and manufacturing hub.
 According to O'Neil, it has also become more open commercially, and developed a strong democracy.

 "[NAFTA] has helped the United States to remain competitive globally so that we have regional supply chains that allow us to compete with China [and others]," said O'Neil.
 "That fundamentally is what NAFTA has done."